Environmental construction emphasises biodiversity

-YIT’s gravel road REMIX work method saves time, money and the environment.
+YIT’s SORAMIX work method that is used in gravel roads saves time, money and the environment.
 The Pyhäjoki–Vihanti 790 road in Raahe was repaired by using this method.

 This summer, YIT began repairing gravel roads by using the new stabilisation milling machine.
-With it, YIT can repair gravel roads by using the gravel road REMIX method.
-Gravel road REMIX is a maintenance method for gravel roads approved by the ELY centres.
+With it, YIT can repair gravel roads by using the SORAMIX method.
+SORAMIX is a maintenance method for gravel roads approved by the ELY centres.
 In this method, gravelling is done by crushing the rock material on the road and by utilising the aggregates on the roadside.

-The gravel road REMIX method reduces costs and has less of an impact on the environment, as there is no need to crush rock material at gravel pits and transport it from there to the repair site.
+The SORAMIX method reduces costs and has less of an impact on the environment, as there is no need to crush rock material at gravel pits and transport it from there to the repair site.
 Fewer transportations mean less carbon dioxide emissions.

 This opinion is shared by Pekka Toiviainen, Project Manager of road maintenance at the ELY centre of Northern Ostrobothnia who is in charge of the Pyhäjoki–Vihanti 790 road project.

 “This repair method produces a result that serves the road users well, and it also helps to save costs and the environment.”